Richmond Boakye

 Richmond Yiadom Boakye (born 28 January 1993) is a Ghanaian professional footballer who plays as a striker.

 Club career

 Early career

-Born in Accra, Greater Accrai, Boakye began his career with Bechem United in his native country of Ghana.
+Born in Accra, Greater Accra, Boakye began his career with Bechem United in his native country of Ghana.
 He eventually moved to Agogo, Asante Akim North District based club, D.C.
 United and remained until 2008 when he was scouted by Genoa CFC following a tournament in Vicenza, Italy.

 Genoa

 Following his transfer to Genoa in 2009, Boakye spent the 2009–10 Serie A season, playing in the Campionato Nazionale Primavera for the Ligurian club.
 On 3 April 2010, Boakye made his Serie A debut, in a match against Livorno.
 He came off the bench as a substitute for David Suazo in the 13th minute and scored the opening goal, and the match ended in a 1–1 draw.
 On 2 May, he played in his second match, replacing Giuseppe Sculli as a 71st minute substitute.
 In the process he played often for Genoa's Primavera side, winning the Scudetto, Coppa Italia and two Supercoppa Primavera with the Rossoblu.